 The Development pathway recognises competency of our individual members, it is not a learning platform.
 As a comparison:

 - CAANZ do not teach accounting

 The aim of the Development pathway is to have a respected qualification that is valued not just by our members, but also others within our industry and members of the general public.

 It has been structured to allow bookkeepers of all levels to be involved and to clarify the different competencies and expertise they have.
-Regardless if a bookkeeper is certified at Black, Green, Silver or Gold, they have a rating which means something, which they can be proud of, a standard that can be shared with those who work with them.
+Regardless if a bookkeeper is a Certified Bookkeeper™ at Black, Green, Silver or Gold, they have a rating which means something, which they can be proud of, a standard that can be shared with those who work with them.

 To find out more about our Development pathway, click here.